 We did receive free product that we used to make this post.
 As Ancient Nutrition ambassadors, we receive free product and can share our honest opinions about them.
 We also occasionally participate in sponsored campaigns with the brand over on Instagram!

 Yes!
 Absolutely.
-We actually do occasionally mix in peanut butter instead of almond butter in our low carb noatmeal, like in our strawberries and cream hemp heart oatmeal recipe.
+We actually do occasionally mix in peanut butter instead of almond butter in our noatmeal recipe (low carb oatmeal), like in our strawberries and cream hemp heart oatmeal recipe.
 It’s really more of a preference thing!
 Some people don’t like peanut butter on keto and opt for almond butter instead, because it’s considered less inflammatory on the body.
 We’d never tell you what you can or can’t eat with this way of eating!
 We are super flexible with our lifestyle, so we consume both.
 The main reason that we opted for almond butter in this situation is because it’s lower in carbs.
 That may be another factor that you will want to consider!

 Can I Make My Own Apple Pie Spice?